MinecraftWars/Gringotts/README.md

 -----------
 This section is intended to help out developers who wish to make changes to Gringotts themselves.
 If you have any changes that you would like included in the main branch, please submit a pull request.

 Gringotts uses the [Maven 3](http://maven.apache.org/) build system.
-To obtain a working plugin jar that inlcludes dependencies, build with the command
+To obtain a working plugin jar that includes all dependencies, build with the command

     mvn compile assembly:single

 This should put a jar with the required dependencies in the _target_ subdirectory

-For a build without dependencies, use
+For a build with only basic dependencies (plugin metrics), use

-    mvn compile jar:jar
+    mvn compile package

 License